rdroro/diy-diagram-it-yourself/doc/0.1.0/contribute.md

 @todo : Improve this page.

-Juste few indications for contributors (and for me if I'll forget)
+Just few indications for contributors (and for me if I'll forget)

 ## Code